mendezr1977/CourseraGettingCleaningData/README.md

 9. Only now it is possible to merge both main dataframes X_train and X_test

-10. Load dplyr library and create new data frame only containing the variables with part of the name containign the string "mean" and "std", for mean and standard deviation variables.
+10. Load dplyr library and create new data frame only containing the variables with part of the name containing the string "mean" and "std", for mean and standard deviation variables.
 Use select statement from dplyr library

 11. Loop through the data set and filtering by Activity ID and subject ID, and calculate the mean to each variable then rbing each result in new dataset MeanStd_Mean